oliviawestmacottssw/SSW.Rules.Content/rules/do-you-start-reading-code/rule.md

 Figure: Good example - using LINQ
 **Tip: **For more information on why declarative programming (aka LINQ, SQL, HTML) is great, watch the TechDays 2010 Keynote by Anders Hejlsberg.Anders explains why it's better to have code "tell what, not how".

-### Clean front-end code - HTML (This one is questionable as HTML is generally a designer issue)
+### Clean front-end code - HTML (This one is questionable as HTML is generally a designer issue)​​

 Anyone who creates their own HTML pages today should aim to make their markup semantically correct.
 For more information on semantic markup, see [http://www.webdesignfromscratch.com/html-css/semantic-html/](http&#58;//www.webdesignfromscratch.com/html-css/semantic-html/).